pinilpypinilpy/axel-scraper/README.md

 bash scraper.sh http://your.url.here/your/target/directory/here/

-output files are stored in the downloaded directory
+output files are stored in the "downloads" directory